tilt-dev/tilt.build/blog/_posts/2022-01-03-arm-wrestling-in-your-dev-env.md

 ## Wiring it Yourself

-One of our goals with Tilt is to expose every part of your dev environment as a Kubernetes-style API, so that you can use it in your own scripts to make decisions.
+One of our goals with Tilt is to expose every part of your dev environment as a Kubernetes-style API, so you can use it in your own scripts to make decisions in an automated way.

 Our current solution is the [Cluster API](https://api.tilt.dev/kubernetes/cluster-v1alpha1.html).